 Talking about VFA, propionate is the first precursor of glucose, it is necessary to milk production, reproductive activity, and milk protein synthesis, whereas acetate and butyrate concur to produce around the 30% of milk fat.

-For all of these reasons, is very important to optimize the rumen fermentation and activity, below some suggestion to do it:
+For all of these reasons, it’s very important to optimize the fermentation and activity, read some tips below:

 - Rumen buffer: 8 to 10 grams of buffer per kg of dry matter, are needed as a right supply and maintain the optimal rumen environment and the rumen pH around 6.1 to 6.3, necessary to better fiber digestion.